kerulmo/vimrcSettings/README.md

 **Installing Plugins**

-  * Go to https://github.com/junegunn/vim-plug How to install vim-plug manager
+  * Go to https://github.com/junegunn/vim-plug How to install plugins with plug-vim